natzhit/PostgreSQL-Project_Data-Jobs-Analysis/README.md

 ORDER BY 2 DESC
 LIMIT 5;
 ```
-The Python code visualizes the results of the SQL query as a horizontal bar chart using matplotlib and seaborn:
+The following Python code visualizes the results of the SQL query as a horizontal bar chart using *matplotlib* and *seaborn*:
 ```py
 import pandas as pd
 import matplotlib.pyplot as plt